TheCalculatorsHub

 G-force: Turning Acceleration Into Human Experience

 The g-force scale makes it possible to compare accelerations across wildly different scales by expressing them as multiples of gravitational acceleration.
-At 1g you feel your normal body weight.
-At 2g everything feels twice as heavy and standing up becomes an effort.
-At 4 to 5g, blood pools in the lower body and away from the brain; without a G-suit squeezing the legs and abdomen, unconsciousness follows within seconds.
-Fighter pilots in high-performance aircraft train to sustain up to 9g using the AGSM (anti-g straining manoeuvre), tensing the lower body muscles and breathing in short strokes to maintain cerebral blood pressure.
-According to the NASA human spaceflight physiology reference, even long-duration microgravity (0g) causes significant physiological changes including bone density loss and cardiovascular deconditioning, showing that both extremes of g-force carry health consequences.
+At 4 to 5g, blood pools away from the brain; without a G-suit, unconsciousness follows within seconds.
+Fighter pilots train to sustain up to 9g using the AGSM (anti-g straining manoeuvre).
+According to the NASA human spaceflight physiology reference, even long-duration microgravity causes significant physiological changes, showing both extremes of g-force carry consequences.
+For engineering, g-force ratings appear on electronic components and vehicle crash tests; a smartphone rated to survive a 1.2 m drop must withstand approximately 200g of peak acceleration.
+Our impulse and momentum calculator computes the force associated with such deceleration events.

 Vector Components and the Pythagorean Theorem of Acceleration